 6. Things to Do in Cairo – Visit The Mosque of Ahmed Ibn Tulun

 The Ibn Tulun Mosque is one of the oldest mosques in Cairo surviving in its full original form.
 I particularly liked the open courtyard and the views of the city from the top of the mosque.
-If you plan to visit, keep in my mind that this is a very old mosque and don’t expect elaborate interiors.
+If you plan to visit, keep in mind that this is a very old mosque and don’t expect elaborate interiors.

 Mosque of Ib Tulun